tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Three protocols that use the record protocol are described in this document: the handshake protocol, the alert protocol, and the application data protocol.
-Additionally, padded variants of the handshake and application data protocols are provided.
+Additionally, a padded variant of application data records is provided.
 In order to allow extension of the TLS protocol, additional record content types can be supported by the record protocol.
 New record content type values are assigned by IANA in the TLS Content Type